 Prior to the annual engagement of our independent registered public accounting firm, the Audit Committee pre-approves all services to be provided.
 During the year, circumstances may arise when it may become necessary to engage the independent registered public accounting firm for additional services.
 In such circumstances, our management seeks approval of the non-audit services that it recommends the Audit Committee engage the independent registered public accounting firm to provide for the fiscal year.
 A budget, estimating the specific non-audit service spending for the fiscal year, is provided to the Audit Committee along with the request.
 The Audit Committee will be regularly informed of the non-audit services actually provided by the independent auditor pursuant to this pre-approval process.
-All fees paid to Frank Rimerman + Co.
-LLP for the fiscal years ended December 31, 2021 and 2020 and all fees accrued or paid to Baker Tilly US, LLP, in connection with our December 31, 2021 audit were pre-approved by either our Board or our Audit Committee.
+All fees accrued or paid to Baker Tilly US, LLP in connection with our December 31, 2022 and 2021 audit and all fees paid to Frank Rimerman + Co.
+LLP for the fiscal years ended December 31, 2022 and 2021 audit were pre-approved by either our Board or our Audit Committee.